• Skip to primary navigation

 Cooking beans: If using red kidney beans, rinse and soak them overnight.
 Drain, cover with water again, add the spices, bring to a boil, boil for 10 minutes, lower the heat, and simmer the beans until tender, at least 45 minutes and longer if needed.
 Drain and reserve the cooking liquid.

-The quickest method is using a pressure cooker.
+The quickest method to cook beans is using a pressure cooker or an Instant Pot.
 If you have one, it's recommended for faster bean preparation.

 How to store and reheat bratwurst soup?